Pay Traffic Ticket in NevadaPage OverviewSUMMARY: How to Pay a Nevada Traffic Ticket

-Paying your traffic ticket is a plea of guilt.
+Paying your NV traffic ticket is a plea of guilt.
 This means:

-- The state will assess points to your driving record.
-The more serious the violation the higher the points.
+- The state will assess points to your Nevada driving record.
+The more serious the violation, the higher the points.
 Learn more about Nevada's point system on our Points page.

-- Your Nevada driver's license my be suspended due to an excessive number of points on your driving record.
+- Your Nevada driver's license may be suspended due to an excessive number of points on your driving record.

 Pleading Not Guilty

-You always have the option to plead not guilty.
-Presenting a strong defense could reduce your charges or have the ticket dismissed.
-Learn more in our Fighting Your Traffic Ticket page.
+You always have the option to plead "not guilty" to your traffic ticket in Nevada.
+Presenting a strong defense could reduce your charges or have the traffic ticket dismissed.
+Learn more on our Fighting Your Traffic Ticket page.

 Mandatory Court Appearance

-Be aware than not all tickets can be settled with a payment.
-Serious infractions―DUI, leaving the scene of an accident―usually require a mandatory court appearance.
-This should be clearly stated on your Nevada traffic ticket.
+Be aware than not all traffic tickets can be settled with a payment.
+Serious traffic infractions―DUI, leaving the scene of an accident―usually require a mandatory court appearance.
+This information should be clearly stated on your Nevada traffic ticket.

-Depending on the county or municipality from where you were ticketed, you may have the option to pay online.
+Depending on the NV county or municipality from where you were ticketed, you may have the option to pay your traffic ticket online.

-Tickets are issued by county and municipality.
-This means, for example, that if you were ticketed for speeding in Reno you will have to settle the ticket with the Reno court, even if you live elsewhere in Nevada.
-Each county and city/town handles NV citations differently in terms of payment options ( online, in person, by mail or phone) and response time.
+Traffic tickets are issued by county and municipality.
+This means, for example, that if you were ticketed for speeding in Reno, you will have to pay the ticket with the Reno court, even if you live elsewhere in Nevada.
+Each county and city/town handles NV citations differently in terms of payment options ( online, in person, by mail, by MoneyGram, or by phone) and response time.

-If you're unsure on where you were cited, refer to your citation.
-Your NV traffic ticket will contain all the information you'll need to know on how to respond, including the court address and contact information.
-If you've misplaced your citation, read about your options in our Lost Traffic Ticket page.
+If you're unsure about where you were cited, refer to your NV traffic ticket for all the information you'll need to know on how to respond, including the court address and contact information.
+If you've misplaced your traffic citation, read about your options on our Lost Traffic Ticket page.

-Using the information on your ticket, check if the county or town has a website.
-If it does, most sites will provide information on how to pay.
+Using your Nevada traffic ticket, check if the county or town has a website; if it does, most sites will provide information on how to pay your fine.

-If there is no website, call the Nevada court listed on your ticket for payment assistance.
+If there is no website, call the Nevada court listed on your traffic ticket for payment assistance.